So – what does accessible learning mean and why is it important?

-Accessible means that anyone, no matter their needs, are able to fully experience your learning.
+Accessible learning means that anyone, no matter their needs, are able to fully experience your learning.

-For instance – if a partially sighted person were to use your course – they should get as complete an experience as a fully sighted person.
+For instance – if a partially sighted person were to use your e-learning course – they should get as complete an experience as a fully sighted person.

 Making your e-learning accessible is essential.
 Law in fact:

 “In the case of disability, employers and service providers are under a duty to make reasonable adjustments to their workplaces to overcome barriers experienced by disabled people”